indeedeng/iwf/README.md

 ContinueAsNew of Cadence/Temporal is a purely leaked technical details.
 It's due to the replay model conflicting with the underlying storage limit/performance.
 As iWF is built on Cadence/Temporal, it will be implemented in a way that is transparent to user workflows.

 Internally the interpreter workflow can continueAsNew without letting iWF user workflow to know.
-This is called "auto continueAsNew"
+This is called "auto continueAsNew" --

-Note: the initial version of "auto continueAsNew" is implemented with a limit(because it's easier to build).
-After exceeding the history threshold(defined by numOfStateExecutionCompleted) auto continueAsNew will only be trigger if there is a point that there is no pending states(started by not complete).
-This means autoContinueAsNew doesn't need to carry over the pending states.
-Only the internal states like DataObjects, interStateChannels, searchAttributes are carried over.
+After exceeding the history threshold(defined by numOfStateExecutionCompleted) auto continueAsNew, AutoContinueAsNew will carry over the pending states, along with all the internal states like DataObjects, interStateChannels, searchAttributes.

 ## Non-workflow code
 Check [Client APIs](#client-apis) for all the APIs that are equivalent to Cadence/Temporal client APIs.